openharmony/docs/en/application-dev/reference/apis-distributedservice-kit/js-apis-devicestatus-cooperate-sys.md

 on(type: 'cooperate', callback: Callback&lt;{ networkId: string, msg: CooperateMsg }&gt;): void;

-Registers a listener for screen hopping status change events.
+Enables listening for screen hopping status change events.

 > **NOTE**
 >
 > This API is deprecated since API version 10.
-Use [on('cooperateMessage')](#oncooperatemessage11) instead.
+You are advised to use [on('cooperateMessage')](#oncooperatemessage11).

 **System capability**: SystemCapability.Msdp.DeviceStatus.Cooperate